 - Whisk eggs.
 I like to do this in a quart-size glass measuring cup for easy pouring.
 Add the chives, salt, and black pepper, and stir to mix.

 - Pour the egg mixture into each muffin tin cup dividing evenly.

 - Bake for 18-22 minutes or until the eggs are completely cooked.

 Storage: Refrigerate in an airtight container for up to 3-4 days.
 To freeze: Cool egg muffins completely before transferring to a baking sheet.
 Freeze for 1-2 hours or until frozen and then transfer to a sealable freezer-safe container.
 Enjoy within 2-3 months.

-Note 1: One red bell pepper can be used instead of half a red bell pepper and half a green bell pepper.
+Note 1: One green bell pepper (1 cup diced) can be used instead of half a red bell pepper and half a green bell pepper.

 - Prep Time: 15 minutes